elijahmanor/elijahmanor.github.com/_posts/2018-09-12-code-surfer.md

 ## Free Egghead.io Video

-The following 5 minute video is a quick introduction to using the `<CodeSurfer />` React component.
-The rest of this post unpacks the contents of the video in case you'd rather consume the content via text and images.
+The following 5 minute video is a quick introduction to the `<CodeSurfer />` React component.
+The rest of this blog post covers the contents of the video via text, code snippets, and images.

 {% include eggheadPlayer.html src="https://egghead.io/lessons/react-scroll-zoom-and-highlight-code-in-a-mdx-deck-slide-presentation-with-code-surfer" %}